 Is it worth redeeming your Virgin Points to pay, in full or in part, for a Virgin Holidays package?
 Let’s take a look.

-That said, the Virgin Atlantic flying network is going to be seriously restricted for some time to come.
-You may be thinking about a holiday to a destination which is not covered by Virgin Atlantic.
+We’ve had constant complaints from HfP readers in recent months about poor Upper Class reward flight availability on all routes except New York.
+The Virgin Atlantic flying network in Asia is also going to be restricted for some time to come.
+You may also be thinking about a holiday to a destination which is not covered by Virgin Atlantic.

-Virgin Holidays has a feature that might interest you – the ability to pay, or part pay, for your holiday using your Virgin Flying Club points.
+Virgin Holidays has a feature that might interest you – the ability to pay, or part pay, for your holiday using your Virgin Points.
 But is it a good deal?

 Full details can be found on this page of the Virgin Flying Club website.